-We have seen examples of Big 4 Senior Managers with base salaries of more than £140,000: these outliers appear to relate to firms attempting to keep staff by paying them Director level salaries when they are not able to promote them.
-Conversely there are also Big 4 staff on £85,000 or less who have the title Senior Manager but neither the salary nor the sales involvement, again probably a retention strategy.
-Finally, in mid-2022, an example of a newly promoted Big 4 strategy Senior Manager with only 6 years' post graduate experience!
+We have seen small numbers of major firms' Senior Managers with base salaries of more than £140,000: these outliers have not been reflected above and appear to relate to firms attempting to keep staff by paying them Director level salaries when they are not able to promote them.
+Conversely there are also some staff on £85,000 or less, even in large firms, who have the title Senior Manager but clearly neither the salary nor the sales involvement.
+This is probably linked to the grade inflation mentioned.

-Definitions of consulting levels: Consultant:
+Definitions of consulting levels:

+Consultant: